Rick Harrison: Television fame

 In January 2011, Pawn Stars was the highest rated program on the History Channel, and the second-highest rated reality show behind Jersey Shore.
 On June 7 2011, Harrison published a biography called License to Pawn: Deals, Steals, and My Life at the Gold & Silver.
 His book reached No. 22 on The New York Times Best Seller list on June 26, 2011.

 Harrison appeared as himself, alongside his son Corey and Chumlee, in "iLost My Head in Vegas", the November 3, 2012 episode of the American TV series iCarly.
 Four days later, he appeared as an antique store owner in "The Safe", the November 7, 2012 episode of the TV series The Middle.

 In January 2014, Harrison became spokesperson for the Micro Touch One Razor, a personal care shaving product for men.
 Harrison appeared in a television commercial promoting the One Razor product line.
 In June 2014, History premiered United Stuff of America, a series from the producers of Pawn Stars that focuses on notable artifacts that were used in important moments in history, such as the cane with which Andrew Jackson fended off a presidential assassin, the axe Abraham Lincoln used as a young rail splitter, and the pencils Ulysses S. Grant used to write his memoirs.
 In July 2014, the game show Pawnography premiered on the History Channel, in which Harrison, Corey, and Chumlee compete against players in an attempt to prevent them from winning cash and items from the inventory of the Gold & Silver Pawn Shop.

+In 2022 the first season of Pawn Stars Do America aired featuring Harrison, Corey and Chumlee traveling across the United States buying items.

+In 2025 he alongside Chumlee, started the Pawn Stars After Dark Podcast where they discuss behind-the-scenes stories from the Pawn Shop, along with Pawn Stars castmates, and various guests.

 Personal life

-Harrison has two sons, Corey and Adam, with his first wife Kim, and one son, Jake, with his second wife, Tracy.
+Harrison had two sons, Corey and Adam, with his first wife Kim, and one son, Jake, with his second wife, Tracy.

+In January 2024, Adam Harrison died from a drug overdose.
 Adam worked at the pawn shop, and later became a plumber.
 According to Corey, quoted in a 2016 HuffPost article, Adam had no apparent interest in appearing on the show.

+Harrison has described himself as "a complete geek" having a deep passion for learning the history of items he acquires.
+He also has a fixation of antique automobiles as well as being an avid reader.

 In 2012, Harrison, twice divorced, announced his engagement to Deanna Burditt, who was also twice divorced.
 The couple married on July 21, 2013, in Laguna Beach, California.
 Counting Cars star and car expert Danny Koker became an ordained minister and performed the ceremony, while Pawn Stars costar Austin "Chumlee" Russell served as a ring bearer.
-The couple divorced in September of 2020.
+Through this marriage, he gained three stepdaughters: Sarina, Ciana, and Marissa.
+The couple divorced in September 2020.